 If you’ve been caught in the cycle of payday loans, you’re not alone.
 These high-interest, short-term loans can seem like a quick solution when you’re in a financial pinch, but they often lead to a vicious cycle of debt that’s hard to break free from.
-At Simon Fitzgerald LLC, we’re here to tell you that there is a way out: you can completely eliminate payday loan debt by filing for bankruptcy.
+At Simon Fitzgerald LLC, we’re here to tell you that there is a way out: you can eliminate payday loan debt by filing bankruptcy.

 The Cycle of Payday Loan Debt